 Cooking a turkey to the correct internal temperature is critical in order to kill any harmful bacteria that may be present.
 The most common bacteria associated with raw poultry is Salmonella, which can cause food poisoning.
 Cooking a turkey to the proper temperature kills bacteria and reduces the risk of foodborne illness.

-See also How to cook buldak ramen in microwave
+See also How long to cook oatmeal in instant pot

 According to the USDA, the safe minimum internal temperature for cooking a turkey is 165°F (74°C) in the thickest part of the thigh, not touching bone.
 This temperature ensures that all parts of the turkey, including the stuffing, reach a temperature that kills bacteria.